hxnshaw/Portfolio/README.md

 (Funny right?).

 The photographs are of different sizes,so the positioning mattered alot.
+I made use of HTML and CSS only.

 I arranged the photographs systematically to create a beautiful layout.
 The layout is better appreciated on a large screen device such as a desktop or a personal computer.